Looking for ideas for what to do with your kids when schools are closed for special days off in Howard County during the 2019 – 2020 school year?

 Here are a few of the organizations that I know of that can provide care and learning during days off such as spring break, fall break, teacher in-service days, and other days off during the school year.

-Howard County Conservancy – Great camps my kids really enjoy these.
+Howard County Conservancy – [2021-2022 registrations are open] Great camps my kids really enjoy these.
 Beautiful locations in Elkridge and Woodstock.
 For example, this year, on the break for September 30, 2019, they have a reasonably priced called “Gardens Galore” that seems like loads of fun!.

-Club Science Kids – I love these camps and so do my kids.
+Club Science Kids – [2021-2022 registrations are open via Howard County Recreation and Parks] I love these camps and so do my kids.
 Great organization.
 Your child is going to have a great time and they will learn some STEM!
 Camps are located in various places including the Maryland International School in Elkridge.
-Check their calendar.
-Looks like they have some great options for October 9, 2019 when school is closed…but they also have opportunities during winter and spring break.

-Active Kids Camp – They have a variety of sports camps.
+Active Kids Camp – [2021-2022 registrations are open] They have a variety of sports camps.
 You may need to look around their site for this year’s camps.

 Columbia Center for Theatrical Arts – Located on Dobbin Road, this venue has after school programs and camps for middle and elementary schoolers.